ssjlee93/fitworks-data-user/README.md

 This data service only retrieves data.
 logic should be handled on a different microservice.
 hence, I did nothing but toss the results of the DAOs.

-## Missing service layer
-no business logic = no service layer.

 ## dtos vs entities
 entities makes more sense.